web2py/py4web/docs/chapter-01.rst

 -  PY4WEB, unlike web2py, requires Python 3.
--  PY4WEB, unlike web2py, can be installed using pip, and its dependencies are managed using requirements.txt.
+-  PY4WEB, unlike web2py, can be installed using pip, and its dependencies are managed using pyproject.toml
 -  PY4WEB apps are regular Python modules.
 This is very different from web2py.
 In particular, we ditched the custom importer, and we rely now exclusively on the regular Python import mechanism.